Goldilocks and The Three Prices

 • Concert and sports events sell expensive front-row seats, mid-priced average seats and low-priced seats way in the back.

-The purpose of offering multiple pricing to a potential client is that it helps keep the customer “in the store”:
+The goal of multiple pricing is that it might keep the customer “in the store”:

-• It defines the price range in which the photographer is willing to work which can reduce any price haggling.
+• It defines the price range in which the photographer is willing to work which can reduce price haggling.

-(i) An organization wants a photographer to cover its five-day convention:
+1. An organization wants a photographer to cover its five-day convention:

-The photographer might send a quote for $3,500 to cover the full event.
+The photographer might send a quote for $8,000 to cover the full event.
 This will often be seen by the event organizer as a take-it-or-leave-it offer.
-If the $3,500 price is too high for them, they will look for another photographer.
+If the $8,000 price is too high for them, they will look for another photographer.

-The photographer could send a quote for, say, $1,400 to photograph the eight people.
+The photographer could send a quote for, say, $1,600 to photograph the eight people.

 Another version of this pricing strategy is for the photographer to quote pricing for various uses of the pictures.
-For example:

-A company wants pictures of its new factory for use on its web site:
+A company wants pictures of its new factory for use on its web site.

-The photographer might quote $1,400 for photography and three years use.
+The photographer might quote $1,500 for photography and three years use.

-A better way to quote might be: $1,400 including three years use OR $2,000 for five years use OR $2,800 for perpetual use.
+A better way to quote might be: $1,500 including three years use, or $2,000 for five years use, or $2,800 for perpetual use.
+Note the up-sell.

 This should get the customer thinking about longer-term use.
 The pricing shows that the client can save money by choosing a longer usage term.